Lockpickers-United/lpu-belt-explorer/src/resources/scorcardInfoFaqBB.md

 ## Scorecard FAQ for Black Belts

-In building towards a vision where core picking activities are integrated in one place, the Dan System is now also available on lpubelts.com.
-We hope Scorecard will become the official successor to the Dan Sheet but for now both systems are active and can be used for tracking your picks and projects as well as requesting Dan Levels through #belt-requests.

-Worth noting: because the Scorecard and the Dan Sheet cannot be actively connected, changes in one place are not reflected in the other.
-It’s best to choose one or the other though of course you can keep both up-to-date.
-All of your lock and project additions can be made on lpubelts.com, and Dan Requests would reference your lpubelts.com Scorecard.

 ### Q: What is the Scorecard anyway?

 Scorecard is a major overhaul of the “Recorded” list in LPUbelts collections.
 Instead of just keeping track of the locks you’ve recorded, you can now capture all the information used in the Dan Sheet.
 That includes: Lock, Date Picked, Link to Documentation, Modifiers (like First Recorded Pick), as well as Notes if you wish to add them.

 Scorecard also implements the Dan scoring system for Black Belt pickers and calculates exact Dan Points based on locks with documentation, including modifiers and upgrades.
 Moving forward, you can use a link to your scorecard as evidence for Dan Level requests.

+We hope Scorecard will become the official successor to the Dan Sheet but for now both systems are active and can be used for tracking your picks and projects as well as requesting Dan Levels through #belt-requests.

+Worth noting: because the Scorecard and the Dan Sheet cannot be actively connected, changes in one place are not reflected in the other.
+It’s best to choose one or the other though of course you can keep both up-to-date.
+All of your lock and project additions can be made on lpubelts.com, and Dan Requests would reference your lpubelts.com Scorecard.

 ### Q: What are the main benefits of the Scorecard?